iansmirlis/jni4net/ReadMe.md

 Callers may also invoke `today.close()` directly.
 Existing code remains compatible and finalization remains a fallback, but high-volume proxy creation without `close()` can exhaust memory.

+#### proxygen compatibility

+Proxygen can build and partially run on modern .NET/CoreCLR, but it is not fully compatible out of the box.
+A replacement implementation fixing this and adding more features is in progress.